pabroux/langchain-langgraph-crash-course/README.md

 🚧 Work in progress

 All demo uses the OpenAI api with the 4o-mini model.
+You can use the free tier.

 sample_llm_application : explains how to use LLM with LangChain (PromptTemplate and ChatModels)